 Fraud is becoming more and more sophisticated, as cybercriminals try and keep a step ahead of fraud management solutions.
 This arms race is likely responsible for the recent surge in ATO – account takeover – attacks, a form of fraud which is particularly difficult to detect.
 In 2016 ATO led to $2.3 billion in losses – well over a third of the total fraud losses that year.

 Not only are ATO attacks tough to spot, they can also cause a lot of harm beyond just stolen goods and chargebacks.
 Customers often leave their credit card details saved in their store accounts, trusting merchants to guard it.
-And in the event of a data breach, they are left to deal with the fallout of having their personally identifiable information–PII– stolen, which reflects very poorly on your brand.
+And if a bad actor gains access to their account, the customer is left to deal with the fallout of having their personally identifiable information–PII– stolen, which reflects very poorly on your brand.
 In this post, we’ll dig a little deeper into what ATO attacks actually look like, and provide some tips to help protect your customers’ data, and your own products, from sophisticated ATO fraud.

 How do ATO attacks happen, and what forms can they take?